Data-Visualization-Intro/3-D3-line-chart/readme.md

 When we call `xAccessor(dataset[0])` we get the first day's date as a [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

+### Why Accessor Functions?

 Defining accessor functions are a best practice.
 Creating separate functions to read the values from our data points helps us in a many ways:

 - Easy changes: every chart is likely to change — whether that change is due to business requirements, design, or data structure.
 These changing requirements are especially prevalent when creating dashboards with dynamic data, where you might need to handle a new edge case two months later.
 Having accessor functions in one place in a chart file makes them easy to update.
 - Documentation: having these functions at the top of a file can give you a quick reminder of what metrics the chart is plotting and the structure of the data.
-- Framing: sitting down with the data and planning what metrics we'll need to access is a great way to start making a chart.
+- Framing: sitting down with the data and planning what metrics you need to access is a great way to start making a chart.
 It prevents you from rushing in only to realize later that another type of chart would be better suited to the data.

 ## Chart Layout